Tracking the Promises:

 New Police missions being examined

-Status: not yet implemented, under negotiation with UN, anticipated by Summer 2018.
-A single transport aircraft (C-130) and possibly several helicopters are the subject of current discussions.
+Status: not yet implemented, under negotiation with UN.
+A single transport aircraft (C-130) will likely be provided for UN service, based in Entebbe, by August 2018.
+The deployment of several helicopters is the subject of current discussions.

 Mandate Letter: includes "leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations"